mukhqmed/Assignment2_SDP/README.md

 ### Decorator Pattern

 The **Decorator pattern** enhances customization by allowing customers to add additional features to their chosen services.
-For example, customers can choose features like hair washing or massages, which are implemented as decorators.
+For example, customers can choose features like `HairWashing` or `Massage`, which are implemented as decorators.

 ### Observer Pattern